 I was small, insecure and didn’t have a real community of friends outside of my family.
 All this changed when my mother encouraged me to enroll in a performing arts school.
 My life was transformed permanently.
 I was surrounded by students with similar interests and I finally had a peer group to call my own.
 I built up my courage to take risks and express myself.
 I am convinced that my being exposed to the arts at that age set the stage for the rest of my life.

-The ABW program is a way of looking at the world, a widening of individual horizons…Through the camp program, Camp BroaderWay, and its arts-related activities, the girls learn to empower themselves…training their voices to be heard—not just on the stage of a theater, but throughout the world—focusing their imaginations to visualize new pathways to fulfill their aspirations and become leaders in the community at large.
+The ABW program is a way of looking at the world, a widening of individual horizons.
+Through Camp BroaderWay, and its arts-related activities, the girls learn to empower themselves by training their voices to be heard, not just on the stage of a theater, but throughout the world, focusing their imaginations to visualize new pathways to fulfill their aspirations and become leaders in the community at large.